fraeli78/GIS4Labrador/content/post/Blog/summary/index.md

 +++
 title = "Blog"
-subtitle = "Site collections"
+subtitle = "Listed on the page, you will find the most comprehensive and free sources"

 # Add a summary to display on homepage (optional).
-summary = "Site collections"
+summary = "The most comprehensive and free sources"

 date = 2019-03-15T20:25:24+01:00
 draft = false